artghieri/A-Introduction-to-Python-3/guide.md

 ## Operators in Python

-Python, renowned for its versatility and readability, incorporates a diverse set of operators that play a pivotal role in manipulating data and facilitating decision-making in programs.
-Let's delve into four primary categories of operators in Python: arithmetic operators, augmented assignments, logical operators, and relational operators.
+Python, renowned for its versatility and readability, provides a rich set of operators that serve as fundamental building blocks for manipulating data and enabling decision-making in programs.
+Operators allow you to perform various operations on variables and values efficiently.
+Below, we explore four primary categories of operators in Python: **arithmetic operators, augmented assignment operators, logical operators, and relational operators.**

 **Arithmetic Operators**
 Arithmetic operators are fundamental for performing basic mathematical operations.
 They enable programmers to conduct various calculations efficiently.
 The key arithmetic operators in Python include: